gdha/pi4-temperature2graphite/README.md

 # pi4-temperature2graphite

-This repository will create a small docker image based on Alpine ARM64 image with a small script `entrypoint.sh` which will send every minute the temperature of the node where the container runs on to the graphite carbon servive (port 2003).
+This repository will create a small docker image based on Alpine ARM64 image with a small script `entrypoint.sh` which will send every minute the temperature of the node where the container runs on to the graphite carbon service (port 2003).

 The docker image is pushed afterwards by the `build.sh` script to the Github Docker registry: